 After this addition was not announced at the D23 Expo two years ago, I remained steadfast that it was still coming to Walt Disney World.
 Now, after it once again hasn’t been announced, I will (once again) maintain my position/belief that Brazil is coming to World Showcase.

-Overall, some interesting and surprising announcements…and ‘non-announcements’ for World Showcase at the 2019 D23 Expo.
-It’s tough to get excited about this…or really have much of any reaction…without more details.
+Overall, some interesting and surprising announcements…and ‘non-announcements’ for World Showcase.
+It’s tough to get excited about the Mary Poppins attraction or Cherry Tree Lane…or really have much of any reaction…without more details.
 If anything, my main response to the World Showcase news is one of bewilderment that the Brazil pavilion wasn’t announced.
 I guess we shall see what happens on that front in the near future!

 What do you think of the Mary Poppins expansion in Epcot’s World Showcase?
 Excited for this, disappointed, or in ‘wait and see’ mode?
 Do you agree or disagree with our assessment here?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!